browserengineering/book/book/scheduling-and-threading.md

             task()
 ```

-Now we're ready to move all the JavaScript execution code for a `Tab` onto
+Now we're ready to move JavaScript script loading for a `Tab` onto a
-a `TaskRunner`.
-Add the `TaskRunner` to `Tab` and, instead of running a
+`TaskRunner`.[^event-handlers-later] Add the `TaskRunner` to `Tab` and, instead
-script synchronously, schedule it:
+of running a script synchronously, schedule it:

+[^event-handlers-later]: Well move JavaScript event handlers to a task later.

 ``` {.python expected=False}
 class Tab: